On PFH and HF spectral invariants

-\subsection{Computations of $\mathcal{OC}$}
+\subsection{Computations of $\widetilde{\mathcal{OC}}$}

 In this subsection, we compute the open-closed morphism for a special Hamiltonian function $H$ satisfying \ref{assumption1}.
 Using partial invariance, we deduce the non-vanishing result under the assumption \ref{assumption2}.
-The main idea here is also the same as \cite{GHC2}.
+The main idea here is the same as \cite{GHC2}.

 Suppose that $f$ is a Morse function satisfying \ref{M1}, \ref{M2}, \ref{M3}, and \ref{M4}.
-Define $H_{\epsilon} = -\epsilon f$, where $0<\epsilon \ll1$. $H_{\epsilon}$ is a slight perturbation of the height function in Figure \ref{figure1}.
-This is a nice candidate for computation because we can describe the periodic orbits and Reeb chords in terms of the critical points and the index of holomorphic curves are computable.
-However, the $H_{\epsilon}$ doesn't satisfy \ref{assumption1} or \ref{assumption2}.
-We need to follow the discussion in Section 6.1 of \cite{GHC2} to modify $H_{\epsilon}$.
+Define $H_{1/\kappa} = - 1/\kappa f$, where $ \kappa \gg 1$ is a large constant. $H_{1/\kappa}$ is a slight perturbation of the height function in Figure \ref{figure1}.
+This is a nice candidate for computations because we can describe the periodic orbits and Reeb chords in terms of the critical points, and the indices of holomorphic curves are computable.
+However, the $H_{1/\kappa}$ does not satisfy \ref{assumption1} or \ref{assumption2}.
+We need to follow the discussion in Section 5.1 of \cite{GHC2} to modify $H_{1/\kappa}$.